Maximum-Variance-Reduction Stratification for Improved Subsampling: Theoretical Framework and the Benefits of Stratification

-The OSMAC procedure provides optimal subsampling probabilities that minimize the trace of the conditional covariance matrix $\V_{N}^{\sub}$ in various settings \citep[e.g.,][]{wang2018optimal, wang2021optimal, ai2021optimal1, WangZouWang2022}.
-We will show that the optimal subsampling methods can be further improved by stratification, and we proposed a maximum-variance-reduction stratification (MVRS) for this.
-Remarkably, the MVRS is not limited to optimal subsampling methods; it can be used for any given subsampling probabilities to further improve the estimation efficiency, and it only requires a linear additional time to implement.
+The optimal subsampling procedure provides optimal subsampling probabilities that minimize the trace of the conditional covariance matrix $\V_{N}^{\sub}$ in various settings \citep[e.g.,][]{wang2018optimal, wang2021optimal, ai2021optimal1, wang2022sampling}.
+We will show that the optimal subsampling methods can be further improved by stratification, and we propose a maximum-variance-reduction stratification (MVRS) for this purpose.
+Remarkably, the MVRS is not limited to optimal subsampling methods; it can be used for any given subsampling probabilities to further improve the estimation efficiency, and it requires only linear additional computational time to implement.